 - Exploiting big data to improve the business

 - Develop business strategies based on business analytics

-If you want to be an expert in big data, one who is able to select and analyse vast amounts of data and employ this analysis in the service of businesses, then the Business Analytics specialization is the right choice for you.
+If you want to be an expert in big data, one who is able to select and analyse vast amounts of data and employ this analysis in the service of businesses, then the Data Science and Business specialisation is the right choice for you.

-As a graduate of the Business Analytics specialization, you can look forward to an exciting career as a business analyst, business strategist, strategy consultant or as a researcher/developer of analysis techniques
+As a graduate of the Data Science and Business specialisation, you can look forward to an exciting career as a business analyst, business strategist, strategy consultant or as a researcher/developer of analysis techniques